PatrikValkovic/ReactTreeApp/README.md

 React tree app
 ==============

 This app demonstrate using React on the tree structure.
 App can be used for building structures like WBS.

+Live example is on http://valkovic.eu:8080/ReactTreeApp/

+> Please note, that data are stored only for one hour!
+> Also note, that communication is not encrypted, so do not enter senstivie data!

 ## Requirements